Ahlfors-regular conformal dimension and energies of graph maps

 \end{lemma}

 \begin{proof} This is similar to Lemma~\ref{lemma:bounded_overlap}, but that lemma does not apply directly, since $\cE^\circ$ is not a covering.
 But the same techniques work.
-Note that there is a canonical bijection $\cE \leftrightarrow \cE^\circ$ and so a weight function $\rho$ on one determines uniquely a weight function on the other that we denote with the same symbol.
+Note that there is a canonical bijection $\cE \leftrightarrow \cE^\circ$ and so a test metric $\rho$ on one determines uniquely a test metric on the other that we denote with the same symbol.